-Value are ever encompassing concepts.
-Value are tinged with moral flavour, involving an individual's judgment of what is right, good or desirable.
+Values are stable, long lasting beliefs about what is important to an individual.
+Values are ever encompassing concepts.
+Values are tinged with moral flavour, involving an individual's judgment of what is right, good or desirable.
 They are at the core of personality of an individual and, therefore, are powerful, though silent, force affecting behaviour.
 Values are so embedded that they can be inferred from person's behaviour and their expressed attitudes.

-A value is defined a s a "concept of the desirable, an internalized criterion or standard of evaluation a person possesses.
+A value is defined a s a "concept of the desirable, an internalized criterion or standard of evaluation a person possesses".
 Values are defined as global beliefs that guide actions and judgments across a variety of situations.
 Values represent basic convictions that a specific mode of conduct (or end-state of existence) is personally or socially preferable to an opposite mode of conduct (or end-state of existence)".